SCCapstone/EZBag/README.md

 2. Right click on the test you want to run and click "run test"
 3. To run the multiple tests in the test package you can simply right click on the containing package and click "run all tests".

+## Frontend
+Our frontend is built in vue.js, using vuex for storing data and vuetifyjs for material components.

-### Setup Frontend
+### Setup
 1. Download or `git clone` this repository if you haven't already.
 2. Install [`npm`](https://www.npmjs.com/get-npm).
 3. Open a terminal in `repository/Frontend/customer` and run `npm install` to install all dependencies.

-### Build and Run Frontend
+### Build
 Build the frontend:
 1. Open a terminal in `repository/Frontend/customer`
 2. Run `npm run build`
 The build will be placed in `repository/Frontend/customer/dist`.

+### Run
 Run a local development build:
 1. Open a terminal in `repository/Frontend/customer`
 2. Run `npm run serve`

-### Frontend Behavioral Testing
+### Behavioral Testing
 We use [Cypress](https://www.cypress.io/) for end-to-end behavioral testing.
 Tests are located in /Frontend/customer/tests/, with a folder structure similar to the [what is described here](https://docs.cypress.io/guides/core-concepts/writing-and-organizing-tests.html#Folder-Structure).

 Running end-to-end behavioral tests:
 1. Open a terminal in `repository/Frontend/customer`
 2. Run `npm run test:e2e`.
-3. A window will open displaying our tests.
-Select the test to run, or select 'run all tests'.
+A window will open displaying our tests.
+3. Select the test to run, or select 'run all tests'.

 # Authors
 - [Blake Edwards](mailto:blakete@email.sc.edu)